EOA-team/s2toarup/README.md

-# Radiometric Atmospheric Correction Uncertainty Propagation Study
+# Sentinel-2 Top-Of-Atmosphere Radiometric Uncertainty Propagator (stoarup)

-This repository implements the **complete processing and workflow required to reproduce our study about the impact of radiometric uncertainty on the retrieval of key phenological stages from Sentinel-2 data**.
+This repository implements the **complete processing and workflow required to reproduce our study about the impact of radiometric uncertainty in Sentinel-2 Top-of-Atmosphere data on the retrieval of land surface metrics.

 ## Citation